riopapa/myHolyBible/README.md

 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
     <img src="./app/screenshots/keyword_reference.jpg" width=400 height=800>

+<H3>Bible Reading</H3>

+- By pressing current active bible long at the center of bottom menu, it starts to read bible
+- Pressing long again will stop reading
+- At the last verse, next chapter will be displayed and continue to read.

 <H3>Hymn Selection</H3>

 - If you click \<Hymn>, you will have keypad to input Hymn number